Enrique Zóbel de Ayala: Personal life

 He married his cousin Consuelo Ayala Roxas-Zóbel de Ayala in Manila on October 16, 1901.
-The couple had three children - Jacobo (father of Enrique J. Zóbel), Alfonso (father of Jaime P. Zóbel de Ayala, I) and Mercedes (married to Joseph Rafael McMicking, whose mother was Angelina Ynchausti).
+The couple had three children: Jacobo (father of Enrique J. Zóbel), Alfonso (father of Jaime P. Zóbel de Ayala I) and Mercedes (married to Joseph Rafael McMicking, whose mother was Angelina Ynchausti).
 The union was short-lived after Consuelo succumbed to cholera on September 25, 1907, at the age of 30.
-Her funerary plaque and remains are still buried in the left inner wall of the ancient San Agustin Church of Intramuros, to this day.
+Her funerary plaque and remains (along with her father, mother, grandparents and contemporary members of the extended family) are still buried in the left inner wall of the ancient San Agustin Church of Intramuros, to this day.

 He was a widower for three years when he met Fermina Torrontegui Montojo-Zóbel de Ayala.
 She was the daughter of the Spanish admiral Patricio Montojo, who led the Spanish fleet against Commodore George Dewey in the Battle of Manila Bay.
-They were married on November 12, 1911, and had four children – Matilde (wife of Luis Albarracin Segura of Madrid), Consuelo (wife of 3-star American general James Dyce Alger of Hawaii), Gloria (wife of Ricardo Padilla Satrustegui of Sintra, Portugal and Barcelona, Spain and who held interests in the Compania General de Tabacos de Filipinas, Guell Park and Hacienda Luisita, as well as endowing the Comillas Pontifical University), and the great modernist painter Fernando M. Zóbel de Ayala (and namesake of his brother, Fernando Antonio).
+They were married on November 12, 1911, and had four children – Matilde (wife of Luis Albarracin Segura of Madrid), Consuelo (wife of 3-star American general James Dyce Alger of Hawaii, and of which Consuelo Foundation is named after), Gloria (wife of Ricardo Padilla Satrustegui of Sintra, Portugal and Barcelona, Spain and who held interests in the Compania General de Tabacos de Filipinas, Guell Park and Hacienda Luisita, as well as endowing the Comillas Pontifical University), and the great modernist painter Fernando M. Zóbel de Ayala (and namesake of his brother, Fernando Antonio).